elunna/nerfhack-changelog/README.md

   become greased)
 * Grease can be washed off towels by wetting them
 * Greased towels now operate the same way that cursed towels do
+* Grease can be washed off your feet/boots by dipping '-' in water, same action as dipping the player's hands.
+* Kicking monsters can sometimes get the grease to wear off your boots/feet.

 ## NEW MONSTERS